jopereira/memobench/README.md

 ## Options

 The benchmark has sub-commands for each implementation of the memo data structure.
-Currently, mem (stored in memory, from optd-original), orm (stored in SQLite/Diesel, from optd), and redis (a simple implementation using Redis).
+Currently, mem (stored in memory, from optd-original), orm (stored in SQLite with sqlx, from optd), and redis (a simple implementation using Redis).

 There are currently three stages: add (that generates data and populates the memo), retrieve, that does lookups on a populated memo (and implicitly checks that it has been correctly inserted), and match (that simulates matching a single rule against the current memo).